nodox/fullstack-bootcamp/chapter1.md

 # What is a programming language?
 HTML and CSS are light versions of programming language becuase they are so simple in their design.
 They server primarily as a presentation layer for the content you want to describe.
 Javascript is the first major programming language we are going to cover.
-We learning a new language we have to learn a few fundamental concepts once you learn these ideas you will be able to any programming language out there.
+We are learning a new language we have to learn a few fundamental concepts once you learn these ideas you will be able to any programming language out there.

 The reasons is because these languages all revolve around talking with a computer what we say to the computer has to be that same with each language but how we say it can be written in many ways as long as the fundmanetals are there.
+Take a moment to complete the [tutorial here](https://www.w3schools.com/js/default.asp) to understand the syntax of javascript.